aosmith/toy-os/Readme.md

 I've been running this using bochs, so it includes a bochsrc.txt.

 Right now this boots to protected mode and runs main from `kernel.c`.
-This just prints an X at the top right corner.
+This just prints an X at the top left corner.

 Useful commands:
 ----------------